aaronkurz/bipevo/README.md

 Reimplementation of ["Innovative Approach in Modeling Business Processes with a Focus on Improving the Allocation of Human Resources" by Djedovic et al.](https://www.hindawi.com/journals/mpe/2018/9838560/)

-For info and more resources, see the folder `non-code`

 ## Usage

 Last tested with Python 3.9.